bilal-chughtai/site/src/products.md

 **[Manta Sleep Mask](https://mantasleep.uk/products/manta-sleep-mask)**.
 Darkness without the eye pressure.

 **[Blue Light Blocking Glasses](https://www.blockbluelight.co.uk/products/taylor-blue-blocking-glasses-black?_psq=nightfall+taylor&_v=1.0)**.
 Make the entire world red for a few hours before bed to promote melatonin production.
 Lower quality, cheaper, and more red alternative [here](https://amzn.eu/d/0xLOevo).
+One advantage of the former over the latter is they offer prescription lenses.
 I use both.

 **[Smart Coloured Light Bulbs](https://amzn.eu/d/34xoGgx)**.
 Buy many.
 Set up automations so you minimally have to manually control your lights.
 I recommend bright white lights during the day, and dim red lights a few hours before bed.
 Note I don't have strong takes on brand.
 I use the linked ones and they are fine, but more thought could be put into it.